launchdarkly-labs/ld-nextjs/README.md

 }
 ```

-3. In your root layout component, run `initSsr` and pass the context and bootstrap to the LDProvider:
+3. In your root layout component, run `initSsrLDClient` and pass the context and bootstrap to the LDProvider:

 ```tsx
 // layout.tsx